-I. Summary
+Summary

-This remand determination, submitted in accordance with the order of the U.S. Court of International Trade on October 25, 2002 (Slip Op.
-02-129), involves a challenge to the determination of the U.S. Department of Commerce (the Department) in the administrative review of the antidumping duty orders on antifriction bearings and parts thereof from France, Germany, Italy, and Sweden (Antifriction Bearings (Other Than Tapered Roller Bearings) and Parts Thereof From France, Germany, Italy, Japan, Romania, Singapore, Sweden, and the United Kingdom; Final Results of Antidumping Duty Administrative Reviews and Revocation of Orders in Part, 65 FR 49219 (August 11, 2000) (AFBs 10)) concerning the period of review from May 1, 1998, through April 30, 1999.

-The challenge pertains to the Department's calculation of the profit component of constructed value (CV) under § 773(e)(2)(A) of the Tariff Act of 1930, as amended (the Act).
+This final remand determination involves a challenge to the determination of the U.S. Department of Commerce (the Department) in the administrative review of the antidumping duty orders on antifriction bearings and parts thereof from Germany for the period May 1, 1998, through April 30, 1999 (Antifriction Bearings (Other Than Tapered Roller Bearings) and Parts Thereof From France, Germany, Italy, Japan, Romania, Singapore, Sweden, and the United Kingdom; Final Results of Antidumping Duty Administrative Reviews and Revocation of Orders in Part, 65 FR 49219 (August 11, 2000) (AFBs 10)).
+The challenge is to the Department's calculation of the profit component of constructed value (CV) under section 773(e)(2)(A) of the Tariff Act of 1930, as amended (the Act).
 More specifically, the challenge goes to the Department's interpretation of the term "foreign like product" applied by the Department for purposes of computing profit for CV.